Aditieraa/finversee/SUPABASE_SETUP.md

 ## 🎮 After Running This SQL

 ✅ Users can sign up and create accounts
-✅ User profiles are stored on Supabase
+✅ User profiles are automatically stored on Supabase
 ✅ Game progress auto-saves every 60 seconds
 ✅ Leaderboard shows top players
 ✅ All data is secure with RLS policies